Japan·17 - 24 September 2025

 Day 6: Monday, September 22, 2025

-After breakfast, we’ll checkout from the hotel.
+After breakfast, we’ll check out of the hotel.

 After a light lunch, we’ll continue our journey to Karatsu, a charming coastal town celebrated for its pottery and rich samurai history.
 Upon arrival, we’ll check into a traditional ryokan, where we’ll experience Japan’s renowned hospitality in elegant, tatami-matted rooms, complete with the opportunity to relax in a private onsen.